'Piggybacking' and which network really provides your mobile signal

 There are actually only four UK mobile networks – EE, Three, O2* and Vodafone* (check signal using Ofcom's Mobile Coverage Checker).
 All the other providers 'piggyback' – ie, buy space from – one of these four networks.
 For example, Tesco and Giffgaff are on O2, Asda is on EE, Smarty uses Three and Voxi is on Vodafone.

 So use the chart below to see which providers are on the networks you want, then use comparison sites like CompareMyMobile*, Billmonitor*, MoneySupermarket* or HandsetExpert to find the right tariff for you.
-See full tips and tricks in our guide: 30 tips to slash your mobile bill.
+See full tips and tricks in our Cheap Mobile tips guide.

 Get Our Free Money Tips Email!

 OK, I understand the basics, but give me more details on exactly how 'piggybacking' works?
 Technically what's happening is that one company is borrowing network space from another.
 The official name for a company which does this, such as Giffgaff, is a Mobile Virtual Network Operator (MVNO).
 Catchy, huh?

 How do I know which providers I can choose from?
 To work out what alternative providers you can consider, you need to know who's piggybacking on whom.
 In total there are around 30 different piggybacking companies across the UK - here's a table showing who the main ones use.

 Remember – just because a network piggybacks on another, it doesn't necessarily mean a phone locked to one will work with the Sim of the other (this can be particularly the case with EE-locked handsets), so always check first.
 Unlocking is generally free or inexpensive, but can take up to 10 days – see the Mobile Unlocking guide.